oroinc/documentation/backend/api/how-to.rst

 Configure an Unidirectional Association
 ---------------------------------------

-To add an ORM association that is the inverse side of an unidirectional association to API, use a special ``unidirectionalAssociation`` data type.
+To add an ORM association that is the inverse side of an unidirectional association to the API, use a special ``unidirectionalAssociation`` data type.
 Its full definition is ``unidirectionalAssociation:targetAssociationName``, where ``targetAssociationName`` is the name of the owning side association.
 To specify the entity that contains the owning side association, use the ``target_class`` option.

 To illustrate the configuration of an unidirectional association, consider two entities, ``Product`` and ``Category``.
 The ``Product`` entity has the ``category`` association that is an unidirectional many-to-one association to the ``Category`` entity.
-To add products to the ``Category`` API resource, use the following ``Resources/config/oro/api.yml``:
+To add products to the ``Category`` API resource, use the following `Resources/config/oro/api.yml`:

 .. code-block:: yaml